Yayasan Senyum Bali

-Patients are housed at the Yayasan Senyum Bali Smile House in Denpasar while completing pre-op procedures at either RSUP Sanglah or at private hospitals in Denpasar, where Bali's four Plastic Surgeons conduct their surgery.
+Patients are housed at the Yayasan Senyum Bali Smile House in Denpasar while completing pre-op procedures at either RSUP Sanglah or at private hospitals in Denpasar, where Bali's five Plastic Surgeons conduct their surgery.
 The Foundation's Patient Coordinators assist the patients through the pre and post operative procedures.
 After their surgery, patients spend two or three days in hospital for post-operative care then return to the Yayasan Senyum Bali Smile House for a similar period of recuperation before returning to their villages.
 During their stay at the Yayasan Senyum Bali Smile House, patients and their escorts (i.e. one family member) are provided full board.

 Yayasan Senyum Bali works to raise funding for craniofacial surgeries and to establish partnerships with various organizations and medical facilities to provide logistical and medical support for the patients.
 These include:-